 But there are two main attractions of Fileloupe that make it stand out.
 The first is that it brings together a bunch of the common viewing and browsing functions in one lightweight package.
 So instead of using Finder and Preview, you can do it in one app.

 The second is that it’s fast.
 Very fast.
 It views and generates thumbnails of images quickly.
 But most importantly, its playback of video footage is quick and smooth.
-Even Lightroom can struggle with high resolution mp4 footage.
+Even Lightroom can struggle with high-resolution mp4 footage.
 But Fileloupe handles even 4K video easily, quickly, and smoothly.
-I tested it with the high-end video modes from the HERO4 Black, including 4K30 and 1080p120, both with ProTune on, and the playback is smooth and responsive.
+I tested it with the high-end video modes from the Black models, including 4K30 and 1080p120, both with ProTune on, and the playback is smooth and responsive.
 It’s as quick as Mac OSX’s native preview or PhotoMechanic, but it offers much more useful video controls.
 In fact, it’s the way that Fileloupe lets you view and sort through GoPro video footage that is the real killer feature for me.

 And finally, at $14.99, Fileloupe is priced much more attractively than some of the other apps.
 You can buy it in the Mac App Store, and there’s also a free trial version available directly from the app’s website.
 It’s only available for Mac.

 Fileloupe doesn’t do everything, but what it does it does very fast.
 And if you’re regularly working with large numbers of GoPro photos or video clips, it might make the tedious process of finding the keepers that much quicker.